 Usually, you can access loans through banks, other financial institutions (e.g. credit unions) and online lenders.

 Ultimately, the products offered by each will be relatively similar.
 However, they may vary in the amounts offered, fees charged and the interest rates applied.
-As a general rule, banks typically will offer the largest cash loan amounts.
+As a general rule, banks typically will offer the largest personal loans.
 Although this is not always the case.

 If you choose to apply for a loan, compare the terms and products on offer from each lender.
 Whether you choose to apply with a bank or an online lender is largely irrelevant.
 What matters is that you only agree to a loan with favourable and affordable terms that work for you.